For the practice of yoga, Krishna is the Yogavatara, the incarnation of yoga in all its aspects of knowledge, devotion and action.

-Krishna reflects the beauty, diversity, abundance, paradox and profundity of India as a whole.
-On his birthday one can honour any or all the many facets of the bejeweled light of Krishna.
+Krishna reflects the beauty, diversity, abundance, paradox and profundity of India as a whole and its many-sided dharmic traditions.
+On his birth date one can honour any or all the many facets of the bejeweled light of Krishna.

 The world today needs the vast wisdom of Krishna, along with his creative inspiration, diplomatic sagacity, and divine sense of play and delight.

-Our world is too heavy with material attachment, intellectual opinions, political propaganda, exploitation of nature, and violence inciting cults in the name of God.
+Our world is too heavy with material attachment, intellectual opinions, exploitation of nature, and violence inciting cults in the name of God.